stormpath/stormpath-documentation/source/reference.rst

       * - POST /v1/$RESOURCE_TYPE/$RESOURCE_ID/customData
         - N/A
         - Updates the specified attributes with the values provided.
+Can also be used to add new JSON objects and/or key-value pairs.
+(See example queries below)

-  Delete a customData
+  Delete Custom Data
   ^^^^^^^^^^^^^^^^^^^^

   .. list-table::